Phoenixravier/Scala-Mungo/README.md

 # Scala-Mungo
 ## Fifth year six month MEng project at the University of Glasgow.
 Implementation of a typestate checking plugin for Scala.

-## Don't use this yet!
-It isn't finished

 ### Tutorial
 View tutorial at https://aliceravier.github.io/